 For some people, connecting with others who are going through similar experiences is enormously supportive.
 Many national support groups other resources are listed on this website.

 Calm your mind and reduce muscle tension with deep breathing, meditation, guided imagery and progressive muscle relaxation.
-You can find some strategies here
+You can find some strategies here.

 Treatment for depression

 A treatment plan can successfully reduce or manage symptoms of depression, as well as target some of the causal factors.
 Treatments typically include a combination of psychological therapy, medication, and lifestyle changes.